shotgunsoftware/sg-jira-bridge/docs/developer.rst

 EntityIssueHandler
 ------------------
-Base class for syncing ShotGrid Entities and Jira Issues.
+Base class for syncing Flow Production Tracking Entities and Jira Issues.
 This inherits from :class:`SyncHandler`.

 .. autoclass:: EntityIssueHandler